kchu100/Cpp/README.md

   Storage class resemble life or the scope of symbols including variables and functions.
   Examples: mutable, auto, static, extern, register

-  There are 3 types of constructors:
+  There are 3 types of constructors (Default, Parameterized, Copy):
   ***Default:***
   1. No parameters.
   2. Created even if not provided.

   ***Paramterized:***
   1. Can have X amout of parameters.
   2. Used to initialize an object.
   3. Used to overload constructors.

   ***Copy:***
   1. Creates an object by initializing it with an object of the same class
   2. Initialize one object from another of the same type.